 This is also the place you’ll briefly mention your marketing platform.

-I had a client, who at the time she was querying agents, had around 45,000 Facebook followers and around 15,000 Instagram followers.
+I had a client who, at the time she was querying agents, had around 45,000 Facebook followers and around 15,000 Instagram followers.
 She also had a website.
 These are things that are definitely worth mentioning!

 Publishers and agents appreciate when authors already have an author platform up and running.
 In fact, if a contract is between ‘platformless’ you and another author who is equally qualified, but does have a platform in place, guess who’ll get that contract.

-A good way to practice for queries and pitches is to write a one sentence ‘out of the ball park’ description of your manuscript.
+A good way to practice for queries and pitches is to write a one-sentence out-of-the-ball-park description of your manuscript.
 This will help you to think and write tight and choose the perfect words to hook the reader and convey the essence of your story.

 MORE ON WRITING FOR CHILDREN